Lacshan-70/Kodbud_Python_Internship/README.md

-✅ Add a Professional README (very important)

-This will make your GitHub project look 10× better — especially if anyone checks your profile or if you use this in your resume.

-⭐ I will create a perfect README for you

-Just click "Add a README" on GitHub, and paste the following:

-📌 Kodbud Python Programming Internship
+Kodbud Python Programming Internship
-🚀 Tasks Completed: Task 1, Task 2, Task 3, Task 5
+Completed Tasks: Task 1 to Task 8

 This repository contains all Python tasks completed as part of the Kodbud Python Programming Internship.
-The tasks focus on Python basics, user interaction, logic building, and file manipulation.

-📂 Projects Included
+Each task focuses on developing strong fundamentals in Python, including user input, logic building, file handling, automation, regex, API usage, and basic CLI applications.

+📂 Project Structure (All 8 Tasks)
 ✅ Task 1 — Simple Calculator

-A basic Python calculator that performs:
+A command-line calculator that performs:

 Addition